'Some of us are poor': What to do when your wealthier friends want to meet up for an extravagant dinner

 To avoid such a situation, Ms Jean Chen, director of Relationship Matters, said that plans should be discussed as a group, instead of designating one person to plan it all and expect the rest to comply fully.

-She suggested that the more well-off friends could shoulder more of the expenses, while the others could focus on research efforts, execution plans, or keeping spirits up.
+She suggested that the more well-off friends could shoulder more of the expenses, while the others could focus on research efforts, execution plans or keeping spirits up for the outings.

 “When everyone is reassured that their monetary and non-monetary contributions are equal and significant through the discussion, it can bring friendships closer.”